-Is France's deradicalization strategy missing the point? | DW | 14.05.2018
+Is France's deradicalization strategy missing the point? | DW | 12.12.2018

 Can the strategy work?

-But Xavier Crettier, professor for Political Science at Science Po Saint-Germain-en-Laye and a member of the Paris-based think tank Observatory for Political Radicalism, doubts that strategy will work.
+But Xavier Crettier, professor of Political Science at Sciences Po Saint-Germain-en-Laye and a member of the Paris-based think tank Observatory for Political Radicalism, doubts that strategy will work.

 "Only religious counterarguments can convince people to abandon their radical approach," he said.